MiguelSombrero/sql-query-builder/README.md

 - Case statements (CASE - WHEN, THEN)
 - Sub SELECT and conditional clauses
 - Exists operator (EXISTS)
+- Create table AS clauses (CREATE table x AS, ...)

 And propably many more special cases ...

 ## Known issues

+- In CREATE TABLE statements you can chain constraints infinitely (e.g. CREATE TABLE person (id INT NOT NULL NOT NULL NOT NULL ...))